Simon Adingra: Sunderland

 On 10 July 2025, Adingra joined fellow Premier League club Sunderland, signing a five-year contract.
+On 28 December 2025, he scored his first goal for the club in a 1–1 draw at home against Leeds United.

+Loan to Monaco

+On 2 February 2026, Sunderland announced that Adingra had been loaned to Ligue 1 club Monaco for the rest of the season.

+Loan to Ajax

+On 2 September 2026, Adingra was loaned to Eredivisie club Ajax for the 2026–27 season with an option to buy.

 International career

 In March 2023, Adingra received his first call-up to the Ivory Coast senior national team for two Africa Cup of Nations qualification matches against Comoros.

 On 3 February 2024, Adingra scored a 90th minute equaliser in an eventual extra-time 2–1 win against Mali in the quarter-finals of 2023 Africa Cup of Nations.
 On 11 February, he provided two assists and was named as man of the match in the tournament's final against Nigeria, which ended in a 2–1 victory for Ivory Coast.

+On May 15, 2026, Adingra was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.